 Because summer has multiple terms, students need to be currently enrolled for the summer term that you are requesting a book loan for and be at least half-time for the entire summer.
 For example, undergraduate students need to be enrolled in at least one 3-credit mini-semester class and another 3-credit class in a different summer term to be considered half-time and eligible to request a book loan for the mini-semester.

 Book loans will be available at both campuses

-These loans are issued on a first-come first-serve basis starting on the dates listed above this section, until funds are exhausted.
+These loans are issued at the Office of Student Financial Aid and Enrollment Services on a first-come first-serve basis starting on the dates listed above this section, until funds are exhausted.
+Book loans will not be issued after the census date of each term.
 The book loan is not available through ASAP.

 What will I need to apply?